AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 According to the generated data, two stage coagulant addition need more time to form floc blanket than one stage addition.
 But in several trials with relatively low turbidity, one stage addition can not form floc blanket while the two stage addition could under the same condition.

 ### Literature Review

+#### Recent research findings of flocculation in NOM-containing waters
+There is a worth mentioning conclusion of the past research that the optimum operating conditions to remove turbidity or color by coagulation are not necessarily the same conditions for NOM removal (Yan et al., 2008).
+Flocculation is a physical-chemical process aiming at reducing the repulsive potential of electrical double layer of colloidsusing various coagulants.
+As a result, colloidal microparticles start to develop and then agglomerate into larger particles or flocs (see Fig. 2).
+This agglomeration phenomenon includes various mecha- nisms such as charge neutralization, entrapment, adsorption and complexation with the coagulant's metal ions into insoluble ag- gregates (Henderson et al., 2006).
+As far as NOM in concerned, and considering the high variability of its organic components in term of molecular and electrical properties, the combined removal mechanisms will substantially differ from one water source to the other and within the same source due to seasonal variations.
+The result will therefore be a variable removal efficiency of coagulation and the formation of flocs with different sizes and structures (Jarvis et al., 2006; Sharp et al., 2006b), which constitutes a serious chal- lenge for the application of coagulation in the treatment of drinking water supplies.
-### Using PACl as neutralizer and destabilizer
+#### Using PACl as neutralizer and destabilizer
-Coagulation is one of the most effective methods to remove fine substances from water.
 Polyaluminum Chloride (PAC) was chose to be the coagulants of our research, because of its wide range of targets, low sensitivity of temperature and low residual metal-ion concentration.
 The effect of PACl in removing humic acid was significantly efficient comparing to other chemicals.
 (Sudoh et. al., 2015) Projects have a preference on PAC also because of the economic facter(i.e. low cost and high availability in both solid and liquid form).
 (Bratby,2006)

 Coagulants usually function as neutralizer and destabilizer in the particle removal process.
+As far as NOM is concerned, the flocculation-based removal process is more efficient when more positively charged Al species are generated because NOM is mainly composed of organic compounds with negatively-charged functional groups.
 As shown in Figure 2, originally, the negatively charged solids particles repel each other.
 However, as positively-charged coagulants are added to the mixture, they adhere to the negatively charged colloids, and neutralize the charge and destabilizing the particles.
 With the removal of charge, the destabilized colloids can now adhere to each other, forming microflocs.

 ![coagulant](image/coagulant.png)
    Figure 2： Coagulants function as neutralizer and destabilizer